mayden/users-system/README.md

 ## Stack
 -   Node.JS
 -   Express
 -   React.JS
 -   MongoDB

+Bundled with Webpack & Babel.
+Restarting for changes with nodeman.

 ## API
 This mini-project works as REST API.
 The paths are: